CollerDevTeam/style-guides/CSS/css-guide.md

   }
   ```

 ### Use a semicolon after every declaration

-End every declaration with a semicolon for consistency and extensibility reasons.
+End every declaration with a semicolon.

+*Why?*: The helps to promote consistancy, and makes extending the code easier.

 Not Recommended:
   ```css